benediktwerner/Desperados3Mods/README.md

 To configure the mods you need to launch the game at least once after installing them.
 Then you can edit the configuration files in `BepInEx/config`.

 Alternatively, you can install the [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) (again by downloading the files and placing them inside the `BepInEx/plugins` directory).
 This allows you to bring up an in-game mod settings menu by pressing `F1`.
-This is also required for the `DevKillsList` mod since it displays the list inside this UI.
+This is also required for the `DevKillsList` and `ProgressRestorer` mods since they display the list/show the unlock buttons in that UI.
 You probably want to install [RewiredBlocker](https://github.com/benediktwerner/RewiredBlocker) together with the ConfigurationManager to block the game from picking up on your input in the background when the settings menu is open.

 ### Direct Download Links